proplex/proplexvietnam/README.md

 ### User Adoption
 New investors often face onboarding complexity.
-✅ Proplex offers simple U2U-only workflows, intuitive dashboards, and educational tools to ensure accessibility.
+✅ Proplex offers simple ARB-only workflows, intuitive dashboards, and educational tools to ensure accessibility.

 ## Proplex Platform Overview

-Proplex provides a comprehensive ecosystem for RWA tokenization, investment, trading, and governance—all on the U2U Network.
+Proplex provides a comprehensive ecosystem for RWA tokenization, investment, trading, and governance—all on the Arbitrum Network.

 ### Key Asset Classes